eqy/autotosis/README.md

 Community-sourced clips have a high likelihood of having rage or at least something interesting---they've been selected for a reason.
 However, VODs may have long periods of little to no interesting reactions from the streamer, and getting the false-positive rate of the model down can be tricky.
 I'm currently doing a long "student-teacher" manual loop: I run the model on a longer VOD (~a few hours of video), the model gives back some segments it thinks are rage/interesting, and I add the segments that are clearly predicted incorrectly back into the training data.
+Another hack is to use precision as the validation criteria for selecting the best model instead of outright accuracy when the data is imbalanced.

 Here, "labeling" is just simply roughly annotating which segments of each clip corresponded to Rage Moments, and the corresponding frames for the model are extracted via `ffmpeg`.
 Note that this kind of labeling basically also causes the model to label smiling as rage, becuase there are some good rage moments where Artosis is laughing.